JetBrains/amper/docs/Documentation.md

 _NOTE: Native dependencies are not yet implemented in the prototype._

-To depend on an npm, CocoaPods, or a Swift package, use the following format:
+To depend on a npm, CocoaPods, or a Swift package, use the following format:

 ```yaml
 dependencies: